geins-io/geins-sdk/README.md

 ### Packages

-This repository is a monorepo managed with [Turborepo](https://turborepo.dev/).
+This repository is a monorepo.
 The main directories are:

-**packages/**: The packages, including:
+**packages/sdk/**: The packages, including:
   - `@geins/core`: Core functionality like channel management and GraphQL client.
   - `@geins/cms`: CMS-specific features, including menus and content areas.
   - `@geins/crm`: CRM features like user authentication and profile management.